-Whether you are hit by a vehicle on the Dan Ryan Expressway or I-90, injured in an accident at one of the dangerous intersections along East 87th Street, struck by a driver speeding along Lake Shore Drive or West North Avenue, or involved in a collision elsewhere in the Chicagoland area, seeking legal help is essential for recovering the compensation you deserve.
+Whether you are hit by a vehicle on the Dan Ryan Expressway or I-90, injured in an accident at one of the dangerous intersections along East 87th Street, struck by a driver speeding along Lake Shore Drive or West North Avenue, or involved in a collision elsewhere in the Chicagoland area, seeking legal help from a car accident lawyer is essential for recovering the compensation you deserve.

 At Coplan & Crane, we understand the devastating toll car accidents take on victims and their families.
 Our attorneys have dedicated their careers to winning for those who have lost due to the negligence of others.

 If you or a loved one has been in a car accident, please call (708) 358-8080 today for a FREE case review.
 The car accident lawyers at Coplan & Crane serve clients in Chicago, Oak Park, Rockford, and other areas of Illinois.

 Is It Worth Getting a Lawyer for a Car Accident?

 Generally, it is in your best interest to speak to a car accident lawyer as soon as possible after a car accident.
 An experienced lawyer can help with many aspects of your claim, including:

 - Evaluating your injuries

 - Determining who is at fault for the accident